vEnhance/1802/src/minmax.typ

     Look at all the points of $cal(R)$ that are close to $P$, i.e.~a small neighborhood.

     - Say $cal(R)$ is one-dimensional if the small neighborhood could be given a _length_.
-    - Say $cal(R)$ is two-dimensional if the small neighborhood could be given an _area_
+    - Say $cal(R)$ is two-dimensional if the small neighborhood could be given an _area_.
     - Say $cal(R)$ is three-dimensional if the small neighborhood could be given a _volume_.

   - Algebraic guess:
     the dimension of a region in $RR^n$ is usually equal to $n$ minus the number of $=$ in constraints.

-  Overall, trust your instinct on dimension, it's hard to get it wrong.
+  Overall, trust your instinct on dimension; you'll usually be right.

 The table below summarizes how each constraint affects each of the three words above.
 #figure(